awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 The IP address of the viewer that made the request\.
 If the viewer used an HTTP proxy or a load balancer to send the request, the value is the IP address of the proxy or load balancer\.

 **headers \(read/write\)**
 The headers in the request\.
+Note the following:
-The keys in the `headers` object are lowercase versions of the header names in the HTTP request\.
-These lowercase keys give you case\-insensitive access to the header values\.
-Each header \(for example, `headers["accept"]` or `headers["host"]`\) is an array of key\-value pairs, where `key` is the case\-sensitive name of the header as it appears in an HTTP request and `value` is a header value\.
-The number of elements in the array is the number of times that a header is repeated in an HTTP request\.
++ The keys in the `headers` object are lowercase versions of standard HTTP header names\.
+Using lowercase keys gives you case\-insensitive access to the header values\.
++ Each header \(for example, `headers["accept"]` or `headers["host"]`\) is an array of key\-value pairs\.
+For a given header, the array contains one key\-value pair for each value in the generated response\.
++ `key` \(optional\) is the case\-sensitive name of the header as it appears in an HTTP request; for example, `accept` or `host`\.
++ Specify `value` as a header value\.
++ If you do not include the header key portion of the key\-value pair, Lambda@Edge will automatically insert a header key using the header name that you provide\.
+Regardless of how you've formatted the header name, the header key that is inserted automatically will be formatted with initial capitalization for each part, separated by hyphens \(\-\)\.

+  For example, you can add a header like the following, without a header key: `'content-type': [{ value: 'text/html;charset=UTF-8' }]`

+  In this example, Lambda@Edge creates the following header key: `Content-Type`\.
 For information about restrictions on header usage, see [Headers](lambda-requirements-limits.md#lambda-header-restrictions)\.

 **method \(read\-only\)**